Briton Rivière Biography | Oil Paintings

 8-14-1840 London, ENG – 4-20-1920 London, ENGBack to Artist IndexView Artists Paintings

-His first pictures appeared at the British Institution, and in 1857 he exhibited three works at the Royal Academy, but it was not until 1863 that he became a regular contributor to the Academy exhibitions.
-In that year he was represented by The eve of the Spanish Armada, and in 1864 by a Romeo and Juliet.
-However, subjects of this kind did not attract him long, for in 1865 Briton Rivière began, with Sleeping Deerhound, a series of paintings of animal-subjects which occupied much of the rest of his life.
+Briton Rivière came from an artistic family and was educated at Cheltenham College where his father was the drawing instructor.
+His first pictures appeared at the British Institution in 1851-1852, and in 1857 he exhibited three works at the Royal Academy, but it was not until 1863 that he became a regular contributor to the Academy exhibitions, contributing The Eve of the Spanish Armada, and the following year Romeo and Juliet.
+However, subjects of this kind did not attract him long, for in 1865 Briton Rivière began, with Sleeping Deerhound, a series of paintings of animal-subjects and pets with people for which he became known for.

 Early in his career, Briton Rivière made some mark as an illustrator, beginning with Punch magazine.
-He was elected an Associate of the Royal Academy of Arts in 1878, and R.A. in 1881, and received the degree of Doctor of Civil Law at Oxford in 1891.
-He was narrowly defeated in the election for President of the Royal Academy in 1896.
-His wife, Mary Alice Rivière who he married in 1867, was a painter and exhibited briefly at the Royal Academy of Arts, one of the sons, Hugh Goldwin Rivière (1869–1956), became a portraitist.
+He was elected an Associate of the Royal Academy of Arts in 1878, and Royal Academician in 1881, and received the degree of Doctor of Civil Law at Oxford in 1891.
+In 1896, he ran for President of the Royal Academy but was narrowly defeated in the election.
+His wife, Mary Alice Rivière who he married in 1867, after receiving his oxford degree, was also a painter who briefly exhibited at the Royal Academy of Arts, and one of the sons, Hugh Goldwin Rivière, became a portrait artist.